With uncomfortable lightness

 I had my first encounter with the slum of Khlong Toei – the largest and most central slum in Bangkok – watching some YouTube videos of healthy guys with their caps on backwards and selfie sticks in hand who, without any respect, were composing their Vlogs for the benefit of a generation bulimic to the surface of things.
 ‘The real Thailand…’ they said, and at the same time, I wondered what the fuck the concept of ‘real’ could mean within a country seen through the eyes of a tourist.

 In the heart of Bangkok, Khlong Toei – meaning Pandan Tree Canal – is also known by other names.
 Over time, locals renamed this place Nakhon Khlong Toey – ‘town of Khlong Toei’ – but also Thawip Khlong Toei – ‘continent of Khlong Toei’.
-Growing up in a community, it is curious how a human being feels the need to create a form of a nation from a name in which an immense concept is contained, even before seeking a way to survive or grow.
+It is curious how the human being, made into a community, feels the need to create a form of nation from a name in which an immense concept is encapsulated, even before seeking a form of human survival or growth.

-How can I forget the barrio of the nameless, La Boca in Buenos Aires, where during General Videla’s dictatorship, the local community distanced itself from the military junta by self-proclaiming itself Republica Popolar de La Boca?
+How can we fail to remember the barrio of the nameless in La Boca in Buenos Aires where, during the dictatorship of General Videla, the local community distanced itself from the military junta by self-proclaiming itself Republica Popolar de La Boca.
 And even today, that area of the metropolis, a refuge for the irregular, the invisible, and the product of a market society, is, in fact, self-managed and distant from the city government.

 Khlong Toei